RodneyShag/Recording/readme.md

 # Vocals

+- __Controlling singer's dynamics__ - Can tell singer to "sing like you're literally singing into somebody's ear".
+This helps prevent the singer from getting too loud on high notes.
 - __Adding clarity to vocals__ - 3 options:
   1. Go through entire song and add volume to lyrics that are hard to hear.
 Useful on consonants, especially softly sung fricatives after a vowel, like in the word `does`.
   2. Boost vocal volume in 2000 - 5000 kHz range.